matomo-org/developer-documentation/docs/3.x/apis.md

 }
 ```

 Look at the `check...` methods in the [Piwik](/api-reference/Piwik/Piwik) class to see what types of checks can be made.
+Or [learn more about permissions](https://developer.matomo.org/guides/permissions).

 ### Calling API methods